LoiseauB/Morpion_TicTacToe_D19/README.md

 * Player 1 register and play with x
 * Player 2 register and play with o

+Cases :
+* You choose where to play my naming a case with a letter for the column (A, B, C) and a number for the row (1, 2, 3) like "B3"

 There is 8 ways to win :
 * Align 3 identical symbols horizontally (3 possibilities)
 * Same but vertical (3 possibilities)